expede/EIPs/EIPS/eip-code-translations.md

 ### Abstracted out of ERC1066

 The concept of status translations was originally proposed as part of ERC1066.
-We feel it should be its own standard as it feels like somewhat discrete problem set, and is potentially applicable in other circumstances outside of ERC1066.
+We feel it should be its own standard as it is potentially applicable in other circumstances outside of ERC1066.

 ## Specification